“Long Shot”: Meaning, Origin, & Usage of This English Idiom

 Origins of “Long Shot”

 The idiom “long shot” is often traced back to horse racing.
 In that context, a “long shot” referred to a horse that had low odds of winning the race.
-Bettors taking a chance on that horse stood to gain a large payout if the horse managed to win, but the likelihood of that happening was slim.
-Over time, this term migrated beyond the racetrack and became part of everyday vocabulary.

 Some people also connect “long shot” to sports like golf, where hitting a ball across a vast distance into a small hole seems improbable.
-Regardless of whether you prefer the horse racing or golf explanation, both capture the same essence: a tough challenge with uncertain odds.

 Note: Historically, the horse racing origin is the most cited explanation for this idiom.
 If you come across alternative explanations, they typically share the core idea of achieving success against significant difficulty.

-Practical Ways to Use “Long Shot”
+How to Use “Long Shot” Daily

 Even when you understand an idiom, you might still feel hesitant about weaving it into casual or professional dialogue.
 Here are some straightforward ways to use “long shot” in everyday conversations: